Titanium Man: Other versions

-The Ultimate Marvel universe has the mastermind of Ultimate Comics: Armor Wars as Howard Stark Sr. in a human/machine armor that resembles Titanium Man with some elements of Iron Monger.

-Heroes Reborn — Iron Man
+Heroes Reborn Iron Man

 The Heroes Reborn continuity features a Soviet Titanium Man, which Victor von Doom created for the Russians to outperform the Iron Man prototype.
 Titanium Man later appears as a free agent working for Hydra, though he is later killed by Doombots.

 Civil War: House of M

 In the House of M reality, the second Titanium Man appears as a member of the Soviet Super-Soldiers.